 Not much has to be said here.
 I fell in love with this lens the first time I used it shooting a wedding back in the day before I switched full-time to wildlife.
 It's amazingly well built and feels like a tank.
 The image quality is outstanding.
-This lens is usually mounted on my D800 as it doesn't get used in wildlife photography much, perhaps with the exception of landscape scenes to show the surroundings of an animal, like this image:
+This lens is usually mounted on my older D800 as it doesn't get used in wildlife photography much, perhaps with the exception of landscape scenes to show the surroundings of an animal, like this image:

 Long-Focus Lens 1: Nikon 70-200mm f/2.8

 Although 200mm is on many occasions considered to be insufficient for wildlife photography, I use this lens surprisingly frequently.
 It is built like a tank and has outstanding image quality.
 It provides the field of view of a 105-300mm f/2.8 lens on the D500 which is quite useful.
 Even at 105mm it allows me to include scenery around the animal.
 The large aperture f/2.8 is a life saver in wildlife photography where the animals usually show up when there is little light available.
 Opening up to f/2.8 allows me to increase the shutter speed or keep the ISO down, whichever is needed at the time.
 And, I find this lens works well with Nikon's 1.4x teleconverter which turns it into a 147-420mm f/4 lens on the D500 (where field of view is concerned).
 Not bad for such a relatively small lens.
 Like with many of Nikon's other workhorse lenses, this lens receives an update every few years with the newer version usually shaving off some weight.